18F/identity-partners-site/_pages/product.md

 ## Our agency partners and users

 login.gov is used by over 60 applications at 17 agencies including Cabinet level agencies such as the Department of Defense, Department of Homeland Security, Department of Energy, and the Department of Transportation.
 Over 17 million people have signed up to use login.gov, across all applications.

-## Support for state and local governments and tribes

-login.gov hopes to support state and local governments with their authentication and identity needs.
-At this time, we are working internally to align policies to permit these engagements.

 ## Using login.gov with mobile apps